UNcommon, 1-on-1 care with practitioners that listen to you is what we do.

 Again, we do not want surprises when it comes to your care.
 If at any time you have any questions or concerns do not hesitate to reach out.
 Communication is important to us and we will always answer any questions you may have.

-YOU ARE NOT "FRAGILE", "BROKEN", OR "TOO OLD" TO RETURN TO THE THINGS YOU LOVE
+YOU ARE NOT "FRAGILE", "BROKEN", OR "TOO OLD" TO DO THE THINGS YOU LOVE

 Dr. Kyle Palmer, PT, DPT